gprMax/gprMax/docs/gprMax_WSL_integration.rst

 Before we build and install gprMax on WSL, the following conditions must be met:

+- You must be running Windows 10 (The testing of WSL CUDA Drivers for Windows 11 is pending).
 - The Windows OS build version must be **20145 or higher**.
 - You must have **WSL2** set up on your Windows machine.
 - **NVIDIA preview driver** for WSL2 must be installed.